DT Racer

 DT Racer is a racing game developed by South Korean studio Axis Entertainment released exclusively for PlayStation 2 by XS Games in 2005.

-This game was based heavily on the game Axel Impact released by Axis Entertainment in 2003, exclusively in South Korea.
-Notable changes between Axel Impact and DT Racer include menu design, some sound effects, and the soundtrack.
+Gameplay

+DT Racer presents a series of circuit races in which the player selects a car and competes against computer‑controlled opponents across multiple tracks.
+Each event involves managing speed through turns, navigating traffic, and maintaining position while following the course layout.
+Fuel functions as a resource that depletes during races, requiring the player to refill the tank between events through a manual meter.
+Vehicle damage is modeled, affecting the car when collisions occur.
+Outside of races, the player moves through menus to prepare the vehicle, adjust assists, and progress through the available courses.

 Reception

 IGN gave DT Racer a 3.2 out of 10, with reviewer Chris Roper saying, "This game is pure crap, plain and simple."

 The game sold 900,000 copies.